DWTechs/efficient-git/content/squash.md

 ## Why would I want to squash my commits

 Often when we are working on a feature / bug fix / refactor etc, we may find ourselves making several interim commits over the duration of the change.
-Whilst we can push back to our main branch including all of these commits this creates noise in the commit history potentially making it harder to identify the actual commit we are interested in.
+Whilst we can push back to our main branch including all of these commits, this creates noise in the commit history potentially making it harder to identify the actual commit we are interested in.

 ## How do I Squash my commits